grscheller/neovim-notes/notes/10-Configuration.md

 Neovim configuration files are stored here, `${XDG_DATA_HOME}/nvim/` which defaults to `~/.config/nvim/`.

-The "entry point" can be written in Lua as `init.lua` or in Vim Script as `init.vim`.
+The "entry point" can be as either `init.lua` or `init.vim`.
+It is located at the root of this configuration directory.
 The actually nvim initialization process is quite complicatted, see

 ```vim
    :h initialization
 ```

-### Other configuration files
+### Other configuration files (local "plugins")

+* filetype plugins deal with filetype-specific configuration
+  * located: `${XDG_DATA_HOME}/nvim/ftplugin`
 * indent scripts deal with filetype-specific indenting matters
+  * located: `${XDG_DATA_HOME}/nvim/indent`
 * syntax scripts deal with filetype-specific syntax highlighting matters
-* filetype plugins deal with everything else filetype-specific

-Indent scripts are sourced after all filetype plugins, including those in after/, and syntax scripts are sourced after all indent scripts, including those in after/.
+  * located: `${XDG_DATA_HOME}/nvim/syntax`

+A filetype plugin is like a global plugin, but only runs when entering a buffer nvim has identified by filetype.
+Filetype plugins can set options, define keymappings, define abbreviations, define functions and manipulate the buffer.

-In other words, the sourcing order is not "per-location", it is "per-function":
+The second two are obsoleted by LSP.
+The only use case I see for them is getting around a broken nvim system configuration.
+The sourcing order is not "per-location", it is "per-function":

 #### first wave: filetype plugins